 Bassinet seats must be reserved prior to departure when there is a lap infant on the reservation.
 The best way to do this is by calling the airline as they will reserve it since some airlines don’t have the ability for you to reserve it online.

 To learn more about bassinets and if an airline offers it, I suggest checking with the airline directly by calling, checking SeatGuru as it will label seats on airline’s aircraft if they have a bassinet option or not, or check out the blog post by Have Baby Will Travel.

 Bulkhead makes a difference for some airlines seats

 This is particularly true in business class.
 Airlines like Singapore, Qatar, Delta, and China Eastern business class differ from non-bulkhead seats because the footwell and pitch are greater.

 Take Singapore Airlines business class seat for an example as this is a regular non-bulkhead seat:

-As you can see the footwell and the length of the bulkhead seat is better for the non-bulkhead seat.
-The non-bulkhead seat, you can see the footwell is to the side and pretty narrow.
+As you can see the footwell and the length of the seat can be different.
+You can see that the non-bulkhead seat’s footwell is to the side and pretty narrow.
 However, the bulkhead seat allows you to stretch out without a limited footwell as the bulkhead seat has an ottoman.